Do you feel emotional, tired, and; overheated, or exhausted for no apparent reason? But you’re too young for menopause – right?

 - Urine urgency or leakage

-If any of these symptoms sound familiar, it may be time to schedule an appointment with your doctor.
+If any of these symptoms sound familiar, it may be time to schedule an appointment with your women’s health care provider.
+In most cases, these symptoms are not dangerous or abnormal, but they can be very bothersome.
 While you can’t stop menopause from happening, you may be able to find ways to relieve your symptoms.

 What is the difference between perimenopause and menopause?

-While the symptoms and duration of perimenopause can vary between women, most doctors agree that a woman has reached menopause when she has gone 12 or more months without a period.
+While the symptoms and duration of perimenopause can vary between women, most providers agree that a woman has reached menopause when she has gone 12 or more months without a period.

 What are some possible treatments for perimenopause symptoms?